 For the day to run smoothly, I always ensure that I arrive promptly and on time.
 Your detailed schedule, which will have been created ahead of the day, will ensure that the morning runs on time with each person getting the right amount of attention required.
 I strongly advise for the schedule to be sent to all bridal party members ahead of the day, so they understand how the morning will run.

-A trial with me, is always relaxed, fun and a great opportunity for us to get to know each other.
+A preview with me, is always relaxed, fun and a great opportunity for us to get to know each other.
 We will talk all things wedding and I love to hear about all your plans and choices, for example, wedding dress, colour schemes, hair styles, flower choices etc. This will be followed by a conversation regarding your ideal makeup vision, where we will then start to design your bridal makeup.
-Please come prepared with inspiration images to the trial appointment.
+Please come prepared with inspiration images to the preview appointment.

 Feel free to bring a friend or family member along with you, as it’s always good to get a second opinion.
 I also recommend you wear something light in colour, preferably a colour like your ideal wedding dress, that can help you understand how your makeup will look on the day.

 For all of my brides to be, I send across my special Bridal Booklet.
 A 14-page online booklet, packed full of skincare advice, information on what to expect at your preview appointment/on the wedding day, my wedding morning top tips, and lots of additional information my brides find useful.

 What brands of makeup do you use?